Local configuration overrides¶

 To disable prompt in shell, but still have tmux support or to disable tmux

-support environment variables $POWERLINE_NO_{SHELL}_PROMPT
+support environment variables $POWERLINE_NO_{SHELL}_PROMPT and

-can be used (substitute {SHELL}
+$POWERLINE_NO_{SHELL}_TMUX_SUPPORT can be used (substitute {SHELL} with

-that will disable support for all shells).
+all-inclusive SHELL that will disable support for all shells).
 These

 variables have no effect after configuration script was sourced (in fish case:

-function was run).
+after powerline-setup function was run).
 To disable specific feature support

 set one of these variables to some non-empty value.